-This paper provides the technical advice from EFRAG FR TEG to the EFRAG FRB, following EFRAG FR TEG's public discussion.
-The paper does not represent the official views of EFRAG or any individual member of the EFRAG FRB.
-This paper is made available to enable the public to follow the EFRAG's due process.
-Tentative decisions are reported in EFRAG Update.
-EFRAG positions as approved by the EFRAG FRB are published as comment letters, discussion or position papers or in any other form considered appropriate in the circumstances.
+This paper has been prepared by the EFRAG Secretariat for discussion at a public meeting of EFRAG FR TEG-CFSS.
+The paper forms part of an early stage of the development of a potential EFRAG position.
+Consequently, the paper does not represent the official views of EFRAG or any individual member of the EFRAG FRB or EFRAG FR TEG-CFSS.
+The paper is made available to enable the public to follow the discussions in the meeting.
+Tentative decisions are made in public and reported in the EFRAG Update.
+EFRAG positions, as approved by the EFRAG FRB, are published as comment letters, discussion or position papers, or in any other form considered appropriate in the circumstances.

-Supplier Finance Arrangements Cover note
+Supplier Finance Arrangements Issues Paper